-But topically, aesthetically, reflexively white-rapper-resistant-ly, and whatever else the case may be, neither the artist or his fan base really felt like it was meant for me.
+But topically, aesthetically, reflexively white-rapper-resistant-ly, whatever else the case may be, neither the artist or his fan base really felt like it was meant for me.

 Short story long, for most of a subsequently decade-long career, I rarely checked for this suburban Pittsburgh kid named after Malcolm X with the Irish last-name, Malcolm McCormick, before his untimely passing on September 7th, at the tender age of 26.

 And like Mac’s father’s favorite artist, Bob Dylan, once sang: